wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 1. Select **Save**.
 1. Select **Publish**.
-1. Click the back arrow in your browser to close the form designer.
+1. Select the back arrow in your browser to close the form designer.